romange/blog/content/post/single_threaded_redis.md

 860 GB on a single machine.

 ## Benchmarks
-Now I would like to address concerns (3) and (4) from the beginning of the post, namely how much upside we can bring by employing shared-nothing architecture using modern cloud servers.
+I would like to address concerns (3) and (4) from the beginning of the post, namely how much upside we can bring by employing shared-nothing architecture using modern cloud servers.
 For that, I will use a toy redis-like memory store called [midi-redis](https://github.com/romange/midi-redis). [midi-redis](https://github.com/romange/mini-redis) is similar to rust tokio [mini-redis](https://github.com/tokio-rs/mini-redis) - i.e. it's built to demonstrate the capabilities of the underlying IO library by implementing a subset of redis/memcached commands.